iron-software/IronWord.Examples/examples/add-text-effect-reflection-effect/README.md

 ***Based on <https://ironsoftware.com/examples/add-text-effect-reflection-effect/>***

-Let's construct a fresh Word document and insert text that features a reflection effect.
-Firstly, a **WordDocument** object called `doc` is initialized.
-Following this, a **TextStyle** object is created and prepared with a reflection effect by assigning its **TextEffect** property to a new `Reflection` object.
-The text "Hello World" is then added to this document, showcasing the reflection effect.
-To conclude, the document is saved.
+Create a new MS Word document and insert text embellished with a reflection effect.
+We start by creating a `WordDocument` object named `doc`.
+Next, a `TextStyle` object is defined.
+This style is enhanced by adding a reflection effect, achieved by setting its `TextEffect` property to a new `Reflection` object.
+Following this configuration, the text "Hello World" is inserted into the document using this style.
+This process culminates with the document being saved.

-For additional examples and detailed demonstrations, please refer to the article: [How to Add Reflection Effect to Text](https://ironsoftware.com/csharp/word/how-to/text-effect-reflection-effect/).
+Discover more about document elements in IronWord by visiting [IronWord tutorials on Document Elements](https://ironsoftware.com/csharp/word/tutorials/document-element/).